CBB752Spring2016/CBB752Spring2016.github.io/index.md

 -   **What:** Project topics are as following.
 Students can choose three to four favorite projects to work on.

-### For all sub-projects, your group will have to provide
+### For all sub-projects, the group should provide

 1. R card: sample input, source code in R, sample output, and documentation on how to execute your code